 Read an upholstery book

-Alternatively, check out Beginners’ Upholstery Techniques by expert upholsterer David James.
+Alternatively, why not check out Beginners’ Upholstery Techniques by expert upholsterer David James?
 Packed with plenty of inspirational ideas, this comprehensive guide provides readers with a wide range of techniques and plenty of detailed instructions.
-By breaking down each stage of upholstery, the book teaches you how to pick the perfect fabric and choose the right tools and materials, as well as get confident with the upholstery process itself.
+By breaking down each stage of upholstery, the book teaches you how to pick the perfect fabric and choose the right tools and materials, as well as how to get confident with the upholstery process itself.